Data center strategy saved millions and transformed operations for innovation and growth.

 Before Data Center Migration

 After engaging with David-Kenneth Group, our client began a collaborative effort to develop a data center transformation and migration strategy.
-To execute a project of this size and scale, IT and business stakeholders needed to be on the same page to align business and technology goals.
+Executing a project of this size and scale, IT and business stakeholders needed to be on the same page to align business and technology goals.
 Every part of the business organization and IT operations came to the table to understand impact, concerns, and opportunities.
 Consistent communication was key for the leadership team, and stakeholders were kept informed throughout the program to mitigate concerns and encourage institutional buy-in.